celerity/celerity-runtime/docs/installation.md

 The integration is disabled by default, to enable configure the build with `-DCELERITY_TRACY_SUPPORT=1`.
 At runtime, it must then be enabled with the `CELERITY_TRACY` environment variable (see [README](../README.md)).

+By default Celerity is built for distributed systems with MPI pre-installed.
+If you intend to run on a single-node system without MPI support, specify `-DCELERITY_ENABLE_MPI=0` at configuration time.

 ## Building and Installing

 After you have successfully configured CMake, building and installing